michel-dance/python-telemetry-visualization/README.md

 The vehicle telemetry includes speed, gps, auto pilot, and energy usage data.

-## Prototype
+## Prototype requirements

-A web based appliction that shows a sample vehicle telemetry visualiztion for an hypothetical trip.
+A web based appliction that shows a sample vehicle telemetry visualiztion for an hypothetical trip

+The web applications allows the user to download the visualization as an image.

 ## Prototype 1 implementation

+branch: prototype1

 The initial version provides a single-file Python backend (`server.py`) plus a static HTML page that used Chart.js to render speed, energy usage, and autopilot data.
 Prototype 1 proved out the data model and API surface but still relied on a JavaScript charting library for visualization.